eluv-io/elv-components-js/README.md

 ## Copy.js

 Clickable component that allows text to be copied to clipboard by simply clicking on it.
-Text is passed on using the children prop.
+Text is passed using the children prop.

 ## EditableField.js